27 may. 2020

 That sort of initiative binds us together right now in this difficult time and we can tell the positive stories about how we contributed from a technology perspective in the fight against COVID-19.

 How do you think this virtual working affects culture?
-I'm just curious to understand if it can improve the culture of your organization, or will it have a detrimental effect?
+I'm just curious to understand if it can improve the culture of your organisation, or will it have a detrimental effect?

 Good question, Mike.